 Initially marketed as an ecchi comedy, it focuses on Ensign Akai as he's reassigned to the Maizuru Naval District as an assistant to the serving vice-admiral there.
 There he encounters his new charges, in particular the titular Shimakaze, who's a problem child of a surprising degree.

 On top of those, there are several official manga anthologies.There are also a few official Light Novels written for the franchise.
 One of them, entitled Bonds of the Wings of Cranes and written by Tsukiji Toshihiko, tells a fairly serious story about Zuikaku and her sister Shoukaku.
-Another, titled Kagerou, Setting Sail!, focuses on the eponymous Destroyer's misadventures.The series was subsequently added to the Weiss Schwarz line-up, with the majority of its characters appearing as playables.An anime series as well as a Playstation Vita game for the series have been announced, though no definite date so far has been released for either.
-The anime is confirmed to have Fubuki as the main character, however.Compare to Arpeggio of Blue Steel, which also features female personifications of WW2-style battleships, and is the subject of a special collaboration event between the two franchises for Winter 2013.
-Not to be confused with Sengoku Collection, which has genderflipped Sengoku warlords instead.For specific character-related tropes, please refer to the Character Sheet.
+Another, titled Kagerou, Setting Sail!, focuses on the eponymous Destroyer's misadventures.The series was subsequently added to the Weiss Schwarz line-up, with the majority of its characters appearing as playables.An anime adaptation, by Studio Diomedea, is scheduled to air during the Winter 2015 Anime season.
+There will be a handheld port as well, tentatively titled Kantai Collection: Kai, but information on this has been scant so far.Compare to Arpeggio of Blue Steel, which also features female personifications of WW2-style battleships, and is the subject of a special collaboration event between the two franchises for Winter 2013.
+Not to be confused with Sengoku Collection, which has genderflipped Sengoku warlords instead.For tropes unique to the anime, please visit the anime page instead.
+For specific character-related tropes, please refer to the Character Sheet.

 Alternate Character Reading: The December 2013 Crossover event added in two I-401s: the Arpeggio Iona pronounces 401 as Yonmaichi but Kancolle's I-401 (the reward for clearing the event) pronounces it as both Yonmaichi and Shioi.